Sears, Drowning In Red Ink, Finally Files For Chapter 11 Bankruptcy

 Today, however, Sears is drowning in $5.5 billion of outstanding debt.

-Hedge fund manager Eddie Lampert took over the company in 2013.
-He was both the company's biggest investor and a major lender, and tasked with orchestrating a difficult turnout.
+Hedge-fund manager Eddie Lampert took over the company in 2013.
+He was both the company's biggest investor and a major lender, and he was tasked with orchestrating a difficult turnout.

 Under Lampert's guidance, the company sold off valuable assets such as the Lands' End clothing line and legendary Craftsman brand in attempts to increase its cash flow.
 As part of Monday's filing, he was removed as the company's CEO.

 Last year, Sears' stock tumbled after the company acknowledged in an annual filing that its future viability was uncertain.
-It closed dozens of stores that same year, citing non-profitability.
+It closed dozens of stores that same year, citing nonprofitability.
 In August, its stock fell from about $6 to below the minimum $1 level Nasdaq stocks must maintain in order to avoid being delisted.

 Its Chapter 11 filing will allow Sears to reorganize, and perhaps emerge from bankruptcy with a portion of its business still alive.